cisco/cisco-network-puppet-module/README.md

 ##### `enforce_first_as`
 Enable/Disable enforces the neighbor autonomous system to be the first AS number listed in the AS path attribute for eBGP.
 Valid values are 'true', 'false', and 'default'.

+##### `fast_external_fallover`
+Enable/Disable immediately reset the session if the link to a directly connected BGP peer goes down.
+Valid values are 'true', 'false', and 'default'.

+##### `flush_routes`
+Enable/Disable flush routes in RIB upon controlled restart.
+Valid values are 'true', 'false', and 'default'.

+##### `isolate`
+Enable/Disable isolate this router from BGP perspective.
+Valid values are 'true', 'false', and 'default'.

 ##### `maxas_limit`
 Specify Maximum number of AS numbers allowed in the AS-path attribute.
 Valid values are integers between 1 and 512, or keyword 'default' to disable this property.